loqi/bcc-at-home/javascript5/old/05_Collections_and_compounds/4 functions.md

 > namedFunc();
    Uncaught ReferenceError: namedFunc is not defined

 So when you mix the two, a function gets created, and it knows its own name to be the one given after the function keyword.
-But no variable by that name gets created because it's not using the `function` keyword is within a `var` statement.
+But no variable by that name gets created because the `function` keyword is within a `var` statement.
 Only the variable name from `var` gets created.
 The name from `function` is the function name, but `function` is not the keyword defining the statement, so we end up with a mismatch between the identifier pointing at the function, and the function's name-name.

+Let's create that second variable refering to that same function.

 > var namedFunc = anonFunc;
 < undefined